Video game developers getting help to grow in Sacramento

 The space is geared towards helping developers who are starting up and trying to get their game out there.
 Currently, there are about 40 indie video game developers in the Sacramento region and half of them are working in this new space.

 "We're finding it's more about collaborations," said Nathan Allshouse, Square One Clubs.
 "When you're starting off you have a lot of questions.
-You're not quite sure of how to do this being able to turn to the person next to you and ask the question how do I do this it's been very valuable?"
+You're not quite sure of how to do this, being able to turn to the person next to you and ask the question how I do this.
+It's been very valuable."

 Many of the developers spend a lot of time at the space while also spending time at their full-time jobs.